 What do you do if you worry about bladder leaks when running?
 Or at the gym, your exercise class, or playing with your children ??
 Mums I meet in clinic tell me that they are avoiding events that require them to look “sporty”.
 They worry about a VPL if they wear normal figure hugging gym kit.
 They don’t want to stand out in a baggy tracksuit trying to hide a pair of substantive knickers with a pad.
 Heaven forbid a party or wedding?

-full disclosure: this article contains some affiliate links.
+full disclosure: this article contains some affiliate links marked*.
+As an amazon associate I earn from qualifying purchases.
 If you make a purchase by clicking through from an affiliate link I receive a small commission at no further cost to you.
 Thank you, this helps to support this blog.

 #1.
-A pad designed for bladder leakage not menstruation
+Use a pad designed for bladder leakage not menstruation

 In general, pads for ‘lighter’ bladder leakage look and feel like pantyliners and come in boxes to keep them flat and compact.
 This makes a good starting point if you are looking for something to keep you confident and safe against a small leak.